Meeting Time: August 04, 2021 at 1:30pm HST

 • Default_avatar

-Wayne Tanaka about 3 years ago
+Wayne Tanaka over 3 years ago

 Please see attached for testimony from Sylvia Hussey, Ed.D., on behalf of the Administration of the Office of Hawaiian Affairs.